tldr-pages/tldr/pages/common/gnuplot.md

 # gnuplot

-> Optionally interactive graph plotter that outputs in several formats.
+> A graph plotter that outputs in several formats.

 - Start the interactive graph plotting shell: